getgauge/docs.gauge.org/howto/ci_cd/travis.rst

 .. meta::
-    :description: This is tutorial of how to integrate Gauge with Travis CI
+    :description: This is tutorial on how to integrate Gauge with Travis CI
     :keywords: testing gauge travis automation

 Tutorial: Integrating Gauge with Travis CI